-All Applications will be reviewed by the Commission within 90 days following receipt of the Application.
-The Commission's initial review will determine if the Application will be submitted to the Commission for consideration.
-Commission may request further information from Proposer before a decision on the Application is made.
+The Commission shall review and provide an initial response to all Applications within ninety (90) days following the receipt of an Application.
+The Commission's initial review will determine if the Application will be submitted to the Commission for consideration and approval at a regularly scheduled Commission meeting.
+The Commission may request further information from Proposer before a decision on the Application is made.
 Applications may be denied for one or more of the following reasons:

 - a.
 The applicant does not meet qualifications, standards and requirements established by these Minimum Standards or Proposer's plan to meet all standards is unacceptable to the Commission. - b.
 The applicant's proposed operations or construction would create a safety hazard on the Airport. - c.
 The granting of the Application will require the expenditure of local funds, labor or materials on the facilities described in or related to the Application, or the operation will result in a financial loss to the Commission. - d.
 There is no appropriated or adequate available space or building on the Airport to accommodate the entire activity of the applicant. - e.
-The proposed operation, Airport development or construction does not comply with the approved Airport layout plan or the Commission's Development Plan.
+The proposed operation, Airport development or construction does not comply with the approved Airport layout plan or the Commission's Development Plan. - f.
+The development or use of the area requested will result in a congestion of Aircraft or buildings or will result in unduly interfering with the operations of any present fixed base operator on the Airport, such as problems in connection with Aircraft traffic or service or preventing free access and egress on the existing AOA, or will result in depriving, without the proper economic study, an existing FBO of portions of the area in which it is operating. - g.
+Any party applying, or interested in the business, has supplied false information, or has misrepresented any material fact in the Application or in supporting documents, or has failed to make full disclosure on the Application.